Doctoral Program

 Theses eligible for the European mention must meet the criteria established by current regulations in their specific calls.

-As regards stays in other research centres, one of the aims of this doctoral programme is to encourage the completion of doctoral theses with international recognition, by offering and promoting stays for doctoral students in the universities and research centres that make up the network of collaborating entities of this programme (with a presence in countries such as France, Portugal, Spain, Italy, Argentina, Cape Verde, Mexico, Chile, the United States, etc.).
-In this sense, the constant exchange with the Universities of the Azores and Madeira ensures the realisation of these stays.
-Part-time students will be able to enjoy the same mobility opportunities as full-time students based on their respective characteristics.
-As regards the rates achieved, given the novelty of the interdisciplinary and international collaboration that the doctoral programme entails, for now it is not possible to have reliable data on this matter.
+Regarding placements at other research centers, one of the aims of this doctoral program is to encourage the completion of doctoral theses with international recognition, offering and promoting placements for doctoral students at universities and research centers that make up the network of collaborating entities of this program (with presence in countries such as France, Portugal, Spain, Italy, Argentina, Cape Verde, Mexico, Chile, the United States, etc.).
+In this regard, ongoing exchanges with the Universities of the Azores and Madeira ensure the realization of these placements.
+Part-time students will enjoy the same mobility opportunities as full-time students, depending on their respective characteristics.
+Regarding the rates achieved, given the novelty of the interdisciplinary and international collaboration offered by the doctoral program, reliable data are not yet available.